efdevcon/pretix-eth-payment-plugin/README.md

 # Pretix Ethereum Payment Provider

-## **Warning**
+## **Important disclaimers**

 **!!
-This plugin is not ready for 3rd party production use *yet*.
-If you want to use it you must really understand the code !!
-PRs to make it production ready and more eyes on this code are most welcome!**
+Smart contract wallet payments are NOT supported (except Safe) and users will be told so (and be unable to pay) when they connect with one.
+A rare edge case exists with counterfactual wallets that will prevent the plugin from detecting if the connected wallet is a smart contract - if a user manages to pay this way, their payment will not confirm automatically (note: an organizer can still manually confirm payments in this case)**

 **!!
-Smart contract wallet payments are not supported (except Safe) and users will be told so (and be unable to pay) when they connect with one.
-A rare edge case exists with counterfactual wallets that will prevent the plugin from detecting if the connected wallet is a smart contract - if a user manages to pay this way, their payment will not confirm automatically (note: an organizer can manually confirm payments, so it's not the end of the world).**
+This plugin is no longer actively being worked on.
+PRs to finish smart contract wallet support are welcome (further details below).
+As of early 2024, The Devcon team is working with third party payment providers to improve payment UX and add smart contract wallet support, and may publish this work under a different plugin some time in the future.**

 ## What is this